IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 In this example:

-* The database field __registration_id__ (specified in the TABLE command) is created as an auto-incremented synthetic key
+* The database field __registration_id__ (specified in the TABLE command) is created automatically as an auto-incremented synthetic key The database field __record_id__ is represents the REDCap record ID, and is created automatically in the database for all tables by REDCap ETL
 * The database fields __record_id__, __first_name__ and __last_name__
-  match the REDCap fields
+  match the REDCap fields.
+The REDCap record ID field, in this case called __record_id__, is created automatically for all tables.
 * The REDCap field __dob__ was renamed to __birthdate__ in the database
 * The __birthdate__ database field has Y-M-D format, which is what REDCap returns (even though the field was defined as having M-D-Y format in REDCap)
 * No transformation rule was defined for the REDCap __registration_complete__ field, so it does not show up in the database.
-You are not required to specify a rule for every fields, so you can specify rules for only those fields that you are interested in.
+You are not required to specify a rule for every field, so you can specify rules for only those fields that you are interested in.